mnishiguchi/apts/restoring_scroll_position.md

 # Restoring scroll position

+## Scenario
+- Form automatically submits when any value changes.
+- After submission, it redirects back to the edit view.
+- We want to restore the scroll position.

 ## Model

-- Add a virtual field for the scroll position.
+Add a virtual field for the scroll position.

 ```rb
 class FieldPathMapping < ApplicationRecord